pawanit17/cassandra/README.md

 - Availability, Performance and Consistency
 ![image](https://user-images.githubusercontent.com/42272776/134802494-111b6e67-3e0a-4239-a4a8-ce823725ef5e.png)
 - With a Replication Factor of 3, WRITEs are stored in 3 different Nodes.
 Consistency tuning plays a major role here.
 With a Quorum consistency, if 2 out of 3 nodes succeed in writing, the WRITE request succeeds otherwise, it fails.
+This is **Immediate Consistency**.
 ![image](https://user-images.githubusercontent.com/42272776/134802669-e5dcf8cb-1879-4523-9424-ae9ae5ac2efe.png)
 - The same is the case with READs.
 ![image](https://user-images.githubusercontent.com/42272776/134802680-0e86631c-448d-4cc0-9c21-37b0676a2f94.png)